albertkun/leaflet_hex_timeslider/README.md

 # Leaflet Hex Timeslider
 <img width="664" alt="2020-12-02 02_32_27-Clipboard" src="https://user-images.githubusercontent.com/8574425/100862385-f6086600-3447-11eb-8ecf-9717d8d73be6.png">

-This is a hex bin implementation of leaflet + d3 + timeslider, using pure vanilla JavaScript with ECMA2006+ standards.
+This is a hex bin implementation of leaflet + d3 + nouislider, using vanilla JavaScript with ECM 2016 web standards, so Internet Explorer is not supported.

 Leaflet + d3 plugin from:
 https://github.com/Asymmetrik/leaflet-d3